m-barthelemy/vpn-webauth/README.md

     > NOTE: Your VPN's own authentication process still fully applies.
   - `VPNWA_REDIRECTDOMAIN`: the base URL that oAuth2/Google will redirect to after signing in.
 Default: http://`VPNWA_HOST`:`VPNWA_PORT`
+    > You need to set it to the user-facing endpoint for this application, for example https://vpn.myconpany.com.
   - `VPNWA_GOOGLECLIENTID`: Google Client ID. **Mandatory**.
   - `VPNWA_GOOGLECLIENTSECRET`: Google Client Secret. **Mandatory**.
   - `VPNWA_ENCRYPTIONKEY`: Key used to encrypt the users OTP secrets in the database.
 Must be 32 characters. **Mandatory** if `VPNWA_ENFORCEMFA` is set to `true`.